ollama/ollama/docs/development.md

   - Assuming you used the default install prefix for msys2 above, add `C:\msys64\clang64\bin` and `c:\msys64\usr\bin` to your environment variable `PATH` where you will perform the build steps below (e.g. system-wide, account-level, powershell, cmd, etc.)

 > [!NOTE]
-> Due to bugs in the GCC C++ library for unicode support, Ollama requires clang on windows.
-If the gcc executable in your path is not the clang compatibility wrapper, the build will error.
+> Due to bugs in the GCC C++ library for unicode support, Ollama should be built with clang on windows.

 Then, build the `ollama` binary: